 A Bachelor's nursing program will include the broad general education requirements that you may not have been required to take when you first became a Registered Nurse.
 Some programs may dictate that general education courses such as Speech, English/Literature, and Philosophy be taken prior to upper level Nursing courses, while others may incorporate these courses across the program.

-Typical nursing courses in an RN to BSN program may include:
+Typical nursing courses in both campus based and online RN to BSN programs include:

 - Nurse Leadership in the 21st Century

 - Translating Nursing Research into Evidence Based Practice